melee01/tp/docs/team/melee01.md

     * `min-expense`
     * `max-expense`
     * `filter-date`
+    * `set-time`

 ### Contributions to the DG
 * Authored the Implementation part of Min-expense and Max-expense.
-* Contributed to two user stories to illustrate minimum and maximum expense.
+* Contributed to three user stories to illustrate minimum, maximum expense, and set time.
+* Added glossary for the words currency, base currency, and timestamp.

 ### Contributions to team-based tasks
 * Maintained the issue tracker by adding issues, reviewing PRs made by other team members.